olefriis/simplepvr/README.md

 ...and wait a little.
 Then start up the system as normal, and you're done.

+If you're running the web server, you can tell it to update its schedules without restarting the server.
+This is done by POST'ing to /schedules/reload on the server, e.g.:

+        curl -d "" localhost:4567/schedules/reload

 Recordings
 ==========
 The recordings are laid out like this: